w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 **Isolation Forest** [@liu2008isolation] is an algorithm for data anomaly detection using binary trees

 - Because anomalies are few and different from other data, they can be isolated using few partitions.
-- Unlike decision tree algorithms, it uses only path length to output an anomaly score, and does not use leaf node statistics of class distribution or target value.
+- Unlike decision tree algorithms, it uses only path length to output an anomaly score.

 :::: {.columns}
 ::: {.column width="49%"}